koalabear974/workwize_challenge_backend/README.md

 ## Walkthrough to development

 Here you will see what steps I went through to develop this project.
+Tech stack: Php, Laravel, Breeze

 ### Research and setup

 1. Research & trials of boilerplates & Starter kits
 2. Once a good candidate has been chosen and tested in local I went through online setup.
 3. First I created a online database for ease of use and future online setup
-4. For the backend I first try hosting on Vercel but had some issues ended up hosting on DigitalOcean as PHP instances generaly require a whole LAMP stack.
+4. For the backend I first tried hosting on Vercel but had some issues ended up hosting on DigitalOcean as PHP instances generaly require a whole LAMP stack.
 5. For the frontend Vercel offer a pretty easy and free hosting for react so I went for that.
 6. Once everything was working while being hosted I went back to local for development